-The Group records a provision for site restoration mainly relating to oil wells and fuel stations.
 Site restoration costs are provided for at the present value of expected costs to settle the obligation using estimated cash flows and are recognised as part of the cost of the relevant asset.
 The cash flows are discounted at a current pre-tax rate that reflects the risks specific to the site restoration liability.
 The unwinding of the discount is expensed as incurred and recognised in the statement of profit or loss as a finance cost.
-The estimated future costs and discount rates of site restoration are reviewed annually and adjusted as appropriate.
+The estimated future costs and discount rates of site restoration are reviewed at regular intervals and adjusted as appropriate.
 Changes in the estimated future costs, or in the discount rate applied, are added to or deducted from the cost of the asset.